 - James Proudfoot: Researching Our Universe on Aurora Exascale

 To facilitate development of community software tools and libraries critical to Aurora, especially those needed by applications in ESP projects, ALCF awarded and manages a special omnibus project: the Aurora Tools and Libraries Project.
 Scott Parker serves as coordinating PI, with multiple PIs leading individual development projects.
 This team of teams shares the same early access to information, software, and hardware as the applications ESP projects, and works collaboratively with ALCF and the vendors.

 Join us in launching the first scientific calculations on our next-generation leadership system, Aurora.
-We are looking for motivated candidates for two-year ALCF postdoctoral appointments working with our ten Aurora ESP projects.
-You'll find brief descriptions of the positions, and links for applying, on our Careers page.
+We are looking for motivated candidates for two-year ALCF postdoctoral appointments working with many of our projects.
+You'll find brief descriptions of the positions, and links for applying, on the Argonne Careers page.